I am more

 That which depends on nothing, gives birth to everything, the one that manifests as many.

-Entangling itself in its own creations, the constant dialog of being and nothingness.
+Entangling itself in its own creations, the constant dialog of creation and destruction.

 To be, is to never be free.